Friday, September 29, 2023

 The Academy for Continued Healthcare Learning is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The Academy for Continued Healthcare Learning designates this live activity for a maximum of 6.75 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Event Schedule